CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [x] #note "unexpected takerId" check is redundant since checked value is returned from call invocation

 ###  Escrow
-- [ ] #med min take amount to prevent dusting / composability issues
+- [x] #med min take amount to prevent dusting / composability issues
 - [x] #low switchEscrow should ensure not expired because is using 0 fromLoans
 - [x] #note naming: lateFee view should be `owedTo` because is used for total owed mainly
 - [x] #note naming: gracePeriod should be maxGracePeriod
+- [x] #note switchEscrow order of params (fee and loanId) is reverse from startEscrow, which is error prone
 - [x] #note no need to return the struct from start / switch escrow
 - [x] #note document why cancelling escrow loans immediately does not allow griefing escrow suppliers